jpweideman/DL-Storm-Initiation-Nowcasting/src/utils/README.md

 - `detect_new_storm_formations(data, reflectivity_threshold, area_threshold, dilation_iterations, overlap_threshold)`
   - Identifies new storm initiations over time.
 - `evaluate_new_storm_predictions(new_storms_pred, new_storms_true, overlap_threshold)`
-  - Compares predicted and true new storm initiations, returns metrics.
+  - Compares predicted and true new storm initiations - returns metrics.
 - `count_storms_by_section(data, interval_percent, batch_size, ...)`
   - Count storms and new storms in temporal sections of data.